orllewin/playdate_music_aus_sample/README.md

 ## Creating New Patches

-Add custom patches to `/Disk/Data/orllewin.playdate.musicaussample/UserPatches`.
+Put your Playdate in Disc Mode (Settings > System) and add custom patches to `/Disk/Data/orllewin.playdate.musikaussample/UserPatches`.
 Custom patches must be in their own directory and include a `config.json` file.
 The `samples` array contains sample objects (see below), the array size must equal `columns` x `rows`.

 ```json
 {